Wednesday, July 1, 2015

 Loretta Lynn's Ranch

-I walked over to the horses, I took many pictures of the horses with my cell phone.
+I walked over to the horses and took many pictures of them with my cell phone.

-I did not bring my big camera because we could not take pictures inside the house or any of the museums.
+I did not bring my big camera because we were not allowed to take pictures inside the house or any of the museums.

 Loretta Lynn's Ranch Horses